Study collection

 Single applications (oral or topical):

-Safety & Tolerance:
+Safety & Tolerability:

-- No serious side effects
+- No serious adverse effects

-- Skin irritation and system parameters unremarkable
+- Skin irritations and systemic parameters unremarkable

 The mode of action and composition of ArthroFill explained

-What is hyaluronic acid – and why does it play such a central role for joints, skin and connective tissue?
+What is hyaluronic acid – and why does it play such a central role for joints, skin, and connective tissue?

 Over a decade of innovation